 In 1936, a certain company called the Crosley Corporation which manufactures radios and automobiles ventured into personal care products.
 They created the Xervac machine which was supposed to create a suction on the head through a helmet-encased vacuum pump to stimulate hair growth.
 It can be rented for home use or it can be found in barbershops.
 Men can kick back and relax while the vacuum works on the follicles.
 Today this machine is displayed in the Museum of Quackery Medicine, although the sole intent of this invention was not to fool anyone.

 Thanks to modern medicine, we now have better options for hair loss.
 We are even better equipped with knowledge regarding home remedies, instead of going for the strange and disgusting.
-However, if you want to take bigger strides to restore your hair, a hair transplant can be the best final option.
-Like some of the treatments mentioned above this procedure also had its crude beginnings, but has far improved over the years making it highly reliable.
+However, if you want to take bigger strides to restore your hair, a hair transplant can be a good final option.
+Like some of the treatments mentioned above, this procedure also had its crude beginnings but has far improved over the years making it reliable.